Dave WinfieldDavid Mark Winfield

 Primary position: Right Fielder

-Dave Winfield was the first athlete in history to be drafted by four different leagues, but in the end he chose Major League Baseball over the NFL, the ABA and the NBA, where he found a home and was successful throughout his tenure.
+Dave Winfield was the first athlete in history to be drafted by four different leagues, but in the end he chose Major League Baseball over the NFL, the ABA and the NBA – and found a home in the National Pastime.

-Following his stint with the Jays, he went back to his hometown and played for the Twins.
-He collected his 3,000th career hit with Minnesota in 1993.
-His career later ended after he spent 46 games playing for the Indians in 1995.
+Following his one year with the Jays, he went back to his hometown and played for the Twins in 1993 and 1994.
+He collected his 3,000th career hit with Minnesota in 1993 before finishing his career with the Indians in 1995.

 Year Inducted: 2001